Updated August 4, 2009

 IV.
 NEWCOMER PACKET OUTREACH

-Central Colorado Intergroup (hereafter Intergroup) will make newcomer packets available at their monthly meetings as an outreach service to groups that are new, struggling or in need of assistance.
-Intergoup will keep a written record of each group requesting newcomer packets and the number of packets they receive.
+CCI will make newcomer packets available at their monthly meetings as an outreach service to groups that are new, struggling or in need of assistance.
+CCI will keep a written record of each group requesting newcomer packets and the number of packets they receive.

 Intergroup representatives may sign for and obtain five (5) packets at three (3) month intervals up to a maximum lifetime limit of fifteen (15) packets per group.

-In addition to newcomer packet assistance through Intergroup, documents can be downloaded from the www.OA.org as a supplemental literature resource.
+In addition to newcomer packet assistance through CCI, documents can be downloaded from the www.OA.org as a supplemental literature resource.
 (See Appendix 1)

 V. SUGGESTED GUIDELINES FOR OA FUNCTIONS

-Keeping within the spirit of the Twelve Traditions of Overeaters Anonymous, particularly Traditions Two (2), Four (4), Six (6), Nine (9) and Ten (10), the following are suggested guidelines for events sponsored by Central Colorado Intergroup or when a group (or groups) wish to stage a non-intergroup sponsored function when the group (or groups) wishes the event to be supported by Central Colorado Intergroup.
-For a group (or groups) hosting a non-intergroup sponsored event and desiring to have the support of the Intergroup, the function must be based on the Twelve Steps, Twelve Traditions or Twelve Concepts of OA, the tools of the OA program, an OA related topic or OA Conference Approved Literature.
+Keeping within the spirit of the Twelve Traditions of Overeaters Anonymous, particularly Traditions Two (2), Four (4), Six (6), Nine (9) and Ten (10), the following are suggested guidelines for events sponsored by CCI or when a group (or groups) decides to stage a non-intergroup sponsored function when the group (or groups) desires the event to be supported by CCI.
+Intergroup sponsored events as well as non-intergroup sponsored events must be based on the Twelve Steps, Twelve Traditions or Twelve Concepts of OA, the tools of the OA program, an OA related topic or OA Conference Approved Literature.

 Speakers/Leaders/Facilitators

-It is suggested that the speakers/leaders/facilitators of an OA function sponsored by the Intergroup of an OA group (or groups) staging a non-intergroup sponsored function supported by the Intergroup be recovering members of either OA or a recognized Twelve Step program.
+It is suggested that the speakers/leaders/facilitators of an OA function sponsored by the CCI or an OA group (or groups) staging a non-intergroup sponsored function supported by the CCI be recovering members of either OA or a recognized Twelve Step program.
 It is suggested that the planning committees for these functions keep in mind and follow the wisdom of Traditions Four (4), Six (6) and Ten (10) when making their selection.
 It is also suggested that when the speaker shares her/his strength, hope and experience and cites specific quotations, only OA Conference Approved literature be used.

 Literature